-Have you ever stood in front of a machine, with little or no idea about how to operate it – say at a self-check-in counter at an international airport that has its default language set to Dutch, or in front of a self-service kiosk for a tram that requires you to input information and money to print your ticket?
+Have you ever stood in front of a machine, with little or no idea about how to operate it – say at a self-check-in counter at an international airport that has its default language set to Dutch, or in front of a self-service kiosk at a railway station that requires you to input information and money to print your ticket?

 What is Social Cognitive Theory?

-- Personal factors includes mental cognition: personality, self-efficacy and motivation of the learner.
+- Personal factors include mental cognition: personality, self-efficacy, curiosity, and the motivation to learn.

-The Social Cognitive Theory creates an interesting opportunity for observational learning.
-That is, by using vicarious learning to teach abstract yet important behaviors or skills to employees – for example handling customer queries, price negotiation, communication skills, interviewing skills for an HR trainee or probing skills for a new doctor.
-Research suggests that instead of exposing learners to hit and trial of such behaviors, learning takes place in a better way when they are allowed to observe professionals exhibiting the same.
-In case of personal exploration or hit and trial, a learner may not be able to see the big picture and his scope is limited by his own performance.
-On the contrary, observational learning allows the learner to grasp the various aspects of the given behavior.
+The Social Cognitive Theory proposed by Albert Bandura creates an interesting opportunity for observational learning.
+By using vicarious learning to teach abstract yet important behaviors or skills to employees – like handling customer queries, price negotiation, communication skills, interviewing skills for an HR trainee, or diagnostic skills for a new doctor.
+Research suggests that instead of letting learners acquire new skills with trial and error basis, learning works better when they observe seasoned professionals performing tasks.

-For example, if you try and teach interviewing skills by pairing learners and allowing them to interview each other, most of them will not be able to get past asking the regular questions like “Tell me about yourself”, “Why do you think we should hire you”, “Tell me about your strengths and weaknesses”, etc. If however, these learners are shown videos or allowed to observe actual good quality interviews, they will be able to absorb the skill to a far greater extent.
+For example, if you try and teach interviewing skills by pairing learners and allowing them to interview each other, most of them will not be able to get past asking the regular questions like “Tell me about yourself”, “Why do you think we should hire you”, “Tell me about your strengths and weaknesses”, etc. Instead, if these learners are shown videos or allowed to observe actual good quality interviews, they will be able to absorb the skills faster and with greater clarity.
 They may be able to understand how to uncover crucial personal characteristics of interviewees by creating hypothetical situations that would relate to the job.